atlassian/react-beautiful-dnd/README.md

 - `draggableId`: A *required* `DraggableId(string)` that uniquely identifies the `Draggable` for the application.
 Please do not change this prop - especially during a drag.
 - `type`: An *optional* type (`TypeId(string)`) of the `Draggable`.
 This is used to control what `Droppable`s the `Draggable` is permitted to drop on. `Draggable`s can only drop on `Droppable`s that share the same `type`.
 If no `type` is provided, then it will be set to `'DEFAULT'`.
 Currently the `type` of a `Draggable` **must be** the same as its container `Droppable`.
 This restriction might be loosened in the future if there is a valid use case.
 - `isDragDisabled`: An *optional* flag to control whether or not the `Draggable` is permitted to drag.
 You can use this to implement your own conditional drag logic.
 It will default to `false`.
+- `disableInteractiveElementBlocking`: An *optional* flag to opt out of blocking a drag from interactive elements.
+For more information refer to the section *Interactive child elements within a `Draggable`*

 ### Children function